Office Information and Services

 Purpose

-The Office of Student Rights and Responsibilities supports the institution by cultivating student responsibility and accountability on and off-campus.
-The program engages and educates students to be better citizens by guiding them towards ethical decision-making and accountability.
+The Office of Student Rights and Responsibilities supports the institution by cultivating student responsibility and accountability on and off campus.
+The program engages and educates students to be better citizens by guiding them toward ethical decision-making and accountability.

 What We Do

-• Educate students, staff, and community members about the Student Code of Conduct and their responsibilities as a member of our community.
+• Educate students, staff, and community members about the Student Code of Conduct and their responsibilities as College community members.

 • Oversee alleged violations of the Student Code of Conduct fairly and promptly.